Battle of Bagdoura: Background

-The Syrian Expedition
+Syrian Expedition

 Upon hearing the news of the disaster that befell the Ifriqiyan nobles, the Umayyad Caliph Hisham is said to have famously exclaimed "By God, I will most certainly rage against them with an Arab rage, and I will send against them an army whose beginning is where they are and whose end is where I am!"

 Hisham dismissed the Ifriqiyan governor Obeid Allah, and appointed Kulthum ibn Iyad al-Qasi as his replacement.
 Kulthum was to be accompanied by a fresh Arab army of 30,000 - 10,000 Umayyad clients and 20,000 tribal forces—raised from the regiments (junds) of the east.
 Specifically 6,000 men each were to be raised by four main Syrian junds of Jund Dimashq (Damascus), Jund Hims (Homs), Jund al-Urdunn (Jordan), and Jund Filastin (Palestine), 3,000 from Jund Qinnasrin, and an additional 3,000 were to be picked up from Egypt.
 Caliph Hisham designated Kulthum's nephew Balj ibn Bishr al-Qushayri as his lieutenant and successor should anything befall him.
 The Jordanian commander Thalaba ibn Salama al-Amili was designated second successor.

-The 'Syrian' army (as it was called, despite its Egyptian contingent) set out in early 742 and arrived in Ifriqiya in July–August, 741.
+The 'Syrian' army (as it was called, despite its Egyptian contingent) set out in early 741 and arrived in Ifriqiya in July–August, 741.
 The vanguard Syrian cavalry under Balj ibn Bishr, which had moved ahead of the bulk of the forces, was the first to arrive in Kairouan.
 Their brief stay was not a happy one.
 The Syrians arrived in haughty spirits, playing up their role as rescuers of the hapless Ifriqiyans.
 They received a cool reception by the suspicious Ifriqiyan authorities in Kairouan - it is reported the city's gates were closed at Balj's approach, and that local officials were quite uncooperative in meeting the requests of the Syrian vanguard.
 Interpreting this as ingratitude, the frustrated Syrians imposed themselves on the city, requisitioning supplies and billeting troops, with little regard for local authorities or priorities.